tcm9439/ts-key-value-cache/README.md

 # Typescript Local Key Value Cache

-A local key-value cache with string as key and value of any type which support
+A key-value cache with string as key and value of any type which support

 - time-to-live management
 - size control which remove exceed key-value pair in a FIFO manner
 - housekeep function to clear the expired item in cache with O(k) times, where k is the number of expired items (Not applied to MAP implementation.
 For details, see [config](#config).)
-- external storage (e.g. localStorage, Redis) that is provided for storing the key-value pair.
+- in-memory or external storage (e.g. localStorage, Redis) for storing the key-value pair.

 ## Installation
 ```